richard-weinhold/pomato/README.md

 --------

-POMATO stands for (POwer MArket TOol) and is an easy to use tool for the comprehensive analysis of the modern power market.
+POMATO stands for (POwer MArket TOol) and is an easy to use tool for the comprehensive analysis of the modern electricity market.
 It comprises the necessary power engineering framework to account for power flow physics, thermal transport constraints and security policies of the underlying transmission infrastructure, depending on the requirements defined by the user.